 Standard sampling procedures should be established and agreed upon before the start of the sampling campaign.
 Sampling should comply with specific national legislation, where it exists, or with international regulations and standards.

-Types of matrices typically sampled for PFOS and PFOS-related substances include:
+Types of matrices typically sampled for PFOS and PFOA and their-related substances include:

 Liquids: